yumh1/AgentNetworkProtocol/00-AgentNetworkProtocol Technical Blueprint.md

 Imagine the future: your personal assistant AI seamlessly communicates with the restaurant's intelligent system when ordering food; your smart home system collaborates with the energy management AI to optimize electricity usage; your investment advisor AI exchanges real-time information with global market analysis agents...
 This is the forthcoming era of intelligent agent networks.

-The vision of the Agent Network Protocol (ANP) is to define the connection method for the intelligent agent network era, just as internet protocols have achieved in the information age.
+The vision of the Agent Network Protocol (ANP) is to **define the connection method for the intelligent agent network era**, just as internet protocols have achieved in the information age.
 We believe that in the near future, billions of intelligent agents will build an unprecedented collaborative network through ANP, creating value greater than the existing internet.
 With the support of ANP, the intelligent agent network will eventually evolve into a self-organizing, self-negotiating efficient collaborative network, which is an exciting future.

-## Protocol Layers
+## Protocol Architecture

 The Agent Network Protocol (ANP) is designed as a three-layer architecture, from bottom to top: Identity and Encrypted Communication Layer, Meta-Protocol Layer, and Application Protocol Layer, as shown in the figure below: